 1. What is remote first working?

-Remote-first working refers to an organization that makes remote work a primary way of working.
-Put simply, working remotely is the mode such organizations default to.
-Unlike fully distributed or remote-only companies, remote-first companies keep a physical workspace running for those employees who prefer to come in occasionally or full-time.
+When an organization makes remote work the primary way of operating, they are considered remote-first.
+Unlike fully distributed or remote-only companies, remote-first companies keep a physical workspace open for those employees who prefer to come in occasionally or full-time.
+If you want to find more remote companies you should check out remote job portals.

 2. Differences between Remote-Friendly and Remote-First Companies